LubomirJagos42/palace-aws-demo/README.md

  ... in file: /opt/palace-build/extern/mfem/general/stable3d.cpp:112

  This error means there is some error in mesh.
 Mostly overlapping meshlines or something else, rework it.

+ Ports should be defined on planar flat region, not curved face or similar!!!